-Radon testing requires a different set of skills and equipment than a regular home inspection.
+Radon testing requires a different set of skills and equipment than a regular home inspection in Buffalo.

 Testing of radon levels is often performed at the same time as a home inspection, but probably half the time we perform the service on its own.

 It is impossible to confirm the presence of radon in a building without proper radon measurement or testing.

 While there are no acute symptoms, long-term exposure to radon is to blame for over 20,000 cases of lung cancer a year in the United States, second only to smoking.
 Unfortunately, the only symptom of radon exposure is lung cancer.

 Unsafe levels of radon are present in Buffalo, along with every town and village in Western NY, despite the guidance offered by just a few real estate agents.

 We use continuous radon monitors for testing, which provide results much faster than charcoal canister testing, which must be sent to a downstate lab for analysis.

 Radon is a colorless and odorless gas, which means its presence cannot be established without proper equipment.
 Further, long-term exposure to radon has serious health implications and even death.

 Testing for radon is not required, and many home buyers are tight on cash during the home purchase process and view the testing fee as an unneeded expense.
 We view radon testing and home inspections both as services to the community and recommend that buyers have both services performed before moving into a new home.